AAB6s/falle7a-place-2A8/README.md

 # Project Overview

 ## Front Office:
+- View Services (filterable by Service Type or unfiltered)
+- Request a Service
-- View Services, Request a Service, View Service History
+- View Service History
+- **Chatbot** *(currently limited due to lack of time to train a model or use a paid model like OpenAI)*

 ## Back Office:
+- CRUD Service
+- CRUD Service Type
-- CRUD Service, Manage Service Requests (Approve/Denial)
+- Manage Service Requests (Approve/Denial)

 All features integrated with chosen templates.